 Moving forward into my 60s, my interest in positive thinking has taken a new direction.
 That direction is one of life expectancy.

-Live Longer with Positive Thinking
+Optimism Research Connects Longevity with Positive Thinking

 Additionally, the positive thinkers were more resilient, meaning they recovered from difficulties more quickly than their pessimistic counterparts.